Thanks For Being A Friend

 You may also use Paypal

-If you choose to be an ongoing donor, I’d like to offer you the digital download of your choice each month that you continue.
+If you choose to be an ongoing donor, I’d like to periodically offer you the digital download of your choice while you continue.
 You can see the current digital downloads available here.
 These are great for use as mobile wallpaper on the devices of your choice.
 Send me a message with your selection and I’ll get it to you.
 In the future I’d like to automate this somehow but right now it’s going to be a manual way to say thank you!